-TrailJams is about making acoustic music together, for the enjoyment of the musicians and of people passing by.
+TrailJams is about making acoustic music together, for the enjoyment of the musicians and of people pausing to listen.

 Hi, I’m Jonathan Lay.
 As a musician, some of the most joyful and satisfying times I’ve had is playing and singing in the company of other musicians.
 It might be a late night pub sing or an afternoon of playing tunes.
 Making music with other people is a rich experience that leaves us feeling good for a long time.
-When the weather is good, taking that music outside where we can enjoy trees, sunlight, and fresh air increases that richness.
 Adding to that is the joy that we see in people who pause to listen, smile and maybe dance or sing a little bit.

 What’s in the name “TrailJams”?